Japanese whisky is an old tradition that gained worldwide attention in early 2000's

 Japan whisky distilleries are generally open to the public at certain times, and the major distilleries have gift shops.
 A distillery tour is a great way to learn about and try some Japanese whisky.
 The major distilleries all offer tours that you can find more information about on their websites.
 Please note that most tours are not conducted in English.
 Plan well ahead, as even small distillery tours book out far in advance.

-The Yamazaki distillery tour is the most well known.
-Its English language tour is only held four times a month and includes a tasting.
-The Hakushu distillery in Yamanashi also offers a comprehensive tour and tasting, but only in Japanese.
-The Yoichi distillery in Hokkaido offers daily tours in Japanese, but headsets with English translation are provided.
+The Yamazaki distillery tour is well-known.
+Tours have audio guides in English, Chinese, and French, and include tastings.
+The Yoichi distillery in Hokkaido offers daily tours in Japanese, and an app for smartphones can be used for multilingual information.
 Tours during winter may be canceled due to heavy snow.
 The lesser-known Mars Shinshu distillery is Japan's highest altitude distillery, located in the Southern Alps.
 The Hombo clan has been distilling since 1949.
-They offer a 30-minute tour that includes a tasting.
+They offer a tour that includes a tasting.
 Tours are in Japanese, but the experience is worth it regardless.
 Visit the website to make a booking via email.

 Where to drink Japanese Whisky